alexcarron/music-player/README.md

 # music-player
-n application for organizing and playing music
+An application for organizing and playing music